stulemley/landingPage/README.md

 # landingPage
-built with html and css
+built with html and css using flex-box